cliffgor/weather_app/readme.md

 ## Weather App

-- This is a weather app that displays the current weather forcus of you location
+- This is a weather app that displays the current weather forecast of you location.